-The Data Act, a new framework beyond the GDPR
+The Data Act: a new framework beyond the GDPR

 Expanded right of access to customer data

-Your contracts should therefore specify:
+Your contracts must therefore specify:

 • what data is concerned (raw, aggregated, exportable),